SKNahin/Bengali_NER_for_Person/README.md

 This raw datasets can be found in [data](https://github.com/SKNahin/Bengali_NER_for_Person/tree/main/data) folder.

 ## Data Preprocessing
 These datasets are not directly used for model training.
-As the datasets  contain multiple label at first, the labels are transformed in binary form.
+As the datasets contain multiple labels, at first the labels are transformed in binary form.
 Also, it was taken care of that the space separated parts of a sentence align with the labels.
-If an word is a name or part of a name that is labeled 1 otherwise 0.
+If a word is a name or part of a name that is labeled `1` otherwise `0`.

 [Notebook](https://github.com/SKNahin/Bengali_NER_for_Person/blob/main/notebooks/processing_data.ipynb) for data preprocessing can be found in notebooks folder.